 If the defendant has not successfully completed the treatment as ordered by the court and determined to address the defendant's treatment needs, the defendant will not have their felony drug conviction reduced.
 They may have to continue serving out their community-based sentence.
 Depending on the terms of their sentence, any violations of the terms of their sentence may result in imprisonment, an extended sentence, or additional penalties.

 In Colorado, individuals facing certain criminal offenses may be offered a deferred judgment and sentence.
 In exchange for pleading guilty, the defendant will have to meet certain conditions during a probationary period.
 If they complete the terms of their deferred sentence, the case against them will be dismissed.

 Some individuals may be able to leave detention during necessary and reasonable hours for seeking employment, working, attending school, or seeking medical treatment.
-Home detention is an alternative correctional sentence where the defendant remains within their approved residence at all times except for court-approved activities.
+Home detention in Colorado criminal cases is an alternative correctional sentence where the defendant remains within their approved residence at all times except for court-approved activities.

 When the defendant entered into alternative sentencing, the court may enter an order of collateral relief which is intended to improve the defendant's likelihood of success, including preserving or improving the defendant's job and employment prospects.

 If you have been charged with a felony drug crime, you may be eligible to have your charge reduced to a misdemeanor after completing a community-based sentence.
 If you have any questions about a sentencing reduction or probationary program, contact us at Colorado Legal Defense Group.
 Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with criminal drug offenses.
 We are among the best Colorado criminal defense attorneys to call.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.

 - C.R.S.
 18-1.3-103.5(1)